Voltage to Current Converter

 The circuits in instrumentation for analog representation of certain physical quantities (weight, pressure, motion etc), DC current is preferred.
 This is because DC current signals will be constant throughout the circuit in series from the source to the load.
 The current sensing instruments also have the advantage of less noise.
 So, sometimes it is essential to create current which is corresponding or proportional to a definite voltage.
 For this purpose Voltage to Current Converters are used.
 It can simply change the carrier of electrical data from voltage to current.

-Simple Voltage to Current ConverterWhen we confer about the connection between voltage and current, it is obvious to mention the Ohm’s law
+Simple Voltage to Current ConverterWhen we confer about the connection between voltage and current, it is obvious to mention the Ohm’s law.

 We all know that when we supply a voltage as input to a circuit which comprises of a resistor, the proportional current will commence to flow through it.
 So, it is clear that the resistor decides the current flow in a voltage source circuit or it performs as a simple voltage to current converter for a linear circuit.
 The circuit diagram of a resistor which performs as a simple voltage to current converter is represented below.
 In this diagram, the electrical quantities such as voltage and current are represented through bars and loop respectively.

 But practically, the output current of this converter depends directly on the voltage drop across the connected load in addition to the input voltage.
 Since, VR becomes .
 This is the reason why this circuit is said to be an imperfect one or bad or passive version.